Creative Writing and Publishing

 The course fees are payable in advance of study.

-Course fee: £990 (non-residential, payable in one instalment covering all three units – payable by 12 January 2024).
+Course fee: TBC (non-residential, payable in one instalment covering all three units – payable by 12 September 2025, or on booking if after this date).

 Second year MA Creative Writing and Publishing student Eve Kenworthy talks about her experiences on the course during the last term, the guidance and support provided by the course tutors and dreams of her future as a writer.